alucryd/oxyromon/README.md

 In regions mode, games belonging to at least one of the specified regions will be placed in the base directory of the system.
-Regions are set via the `REGIONS_ALL` setting and can overridden via the CLI `-g` flag.
+Regions are set via the `REGIONS_ALL` setting and can be overridden via the CLI `-r` flag.

 In 1G1R mode, only one game from a Parent-Clone game group will be placed in the 1G1R subdirectory, by order of precedence.
-Regions are set via the `REGIONS_ONE` setting, and can overridden via the CLI `-r` flag.
+Regions are set via the `REGIONS_ONE` setting and can be overridden via the CLI `-o` flag.

 In hybrid mode, the 1G1R rule applies, plus all remaining games from the selected regions will be placed in the base directory.